aimagelab/mammoth/docs/readme.rst

     **All the models included in mammoth are verified against the original papers (or subsequent relevant papers) to reproduce their original results.**

+**NEW: DATASET CONFIGURATIONS** We now support *configuration files* for the datasets with the new ``--dataset_config`` argument.
+This allows for more flexibility in the dataset definition.
+See more in :ref:`dataset-configurations`.

+**NEW: REGISTRATION AND SELECTION OF BACKBONES** Backbone architectures can now be registered and made globally available with the `register_backbone` decorator.
+Once registered, they can be easily accessed with the new ``--backbone`` argument.
+See more in :ref:`backbone-registration`.

 .. list-table::
    :widths: 15 15 15 15 15 15
    :class: centered